Basalt shooting range task force will unveil recommendations on June 6

 “All wording on these signs is being evaluated as a part of the process that CPW has engaged in with the shooting range task force,” he said.

 Hours will be another topic of discussion.
-The shooting range is currently closed on Tuesdays and Thursdays.
+The shooting range is currently closed to the general public on Tuesdays and Thursdays, though still open to special user groups.

 CPW officials had no opinion on whether the plea disposition by Richard Miller, the other person who pleaded guilty this week to starting the fire, and Marcus will affect discussions on the shooting range’s future.
 Each of them pleaded to a misdemeanor charge of setting fire to woods or prairie.
 The recommended sentence as part of the plea deal was 45 days in Eagle County Jail, 1,500 hours of community service, $100,000 each in restitution and five years of probation.

-Note: (Editor’s note: This story was updated to clarify that the shooting range is closed to the general public on Tuesdays and Thursdays but open to special user groups seven days per week.)